ga94zot/svcp2023/01_howto.md

 ## Awards

 ### Best Presentation Award
 Directly after the last presentation at the Summer School the participants vote democratically for their favourite presentations.
-The two winners will recieve a certificate and 250 Euro each.
+The two winners will receive a certificate and 250 Euro each.